Storm Eunice slams into Britain with high winds, toppling trees and knocking out power

-The Met Office issued not one, but two, rare “red” weather warnings — the highest possible level — for Wales and parts of southern England, including London.
-It was the first time the British capital has ever received such a warning since the system was introduced in 2011.
+The Met Office issued not one, but two rare “red” weather warnings — the highest possible level — for Wales and parts of southern England, including London.
+It was the first time the British capital had ever received such a warning since the system was introduced in 2011.

-Prime Minister Boris Johnson’s office said that COBRA, the government’s crisis committee, would meet on Friday afternoon amid reports that the storm could be one of the most intense windstorms in decades, with winds gusting up to 100 miles per hour.
+Prime Minister Boris Johnson’s office said that COBRA, the government’s crisis committee, would meet Friday afternoon amid reports that Eunice could be one of the most intense windstorms in decades, with gusts up to 100 miles per hour.

-Later in the day, the storm was expected to move the Netherlands, where the country’s meteorology institute issued its own “code red” for some regions and urging people to stay indoors if possible.
+Later in the day, the storm was expected to move to the Netherlands, where the country’s meteorology institute issued its own “code red” for some regions and urged people to stay indoors if possible.

 Here's a short clip of what the team at Beattock were dealing with when they arrived on site earlier today. @AvantiWestCoast @TPExpressTrains @NetworkRailLC pic.twitter.com/0xOzdkkMFE— Network Rail Scotland (@NetworkRailSCOT) February 17, 2022

 Assessing how much damage Eunice has brought will take time.
-But already on early Friday, the storm caused widespread travel disruption.
+But by early Friday, the storm had caused widespread travel disruptions.
 All trains in Wales were closed.
-Train operators across the rest of the country warned of disruptions and several services were operating with a speed limit of 50 miles per hour.
+Train operators across the rest of the country warned of disruptions, and several services were operating with a speed limit of 50 miles per hour.
 Hundreds of flights were delayed or canceled.

 Footage shared widely on social media appeared to show planes being buffeted by intense winds as they came in for landing at Heathrow Airport.